hasarahman/vector-similarity/README.md

 4. Use Neon with the pgvector extension to perform vector similarity search.

-I chose Neon because Neon it supports the pgvector open-source extension, which enables Postgres as a vector database for storing and querying vector embeddings.
+I chose Neon because it supports the pgvector open-source extension, which enables Postgres as a vector database for storing and querying vector embeddings.
 You'll see in the notebook that I've created a sql table to organize my embeddings.

 Some issues I ran into: